fvaleri/strimzi-debugging/sessions/002/README.md

   type: tls
 ```

-If it's all configured correctly, you should be able to see the broker certificate running the following command.
+Once the rolling update completes, and if it's all configured correctly, you should be able to see the broker certificate running the following command.

+> [!IMPORTANT]
+> You need to enable the Nginx ingress controller with `--enable-ssl-passthrough` flag, and add host mappings to `/etc/hosts`.

 ```sh
 $ openssl s_client -connect broker-7.my-cluster.f12i.io:443 -servername bootstrap.my-cluster.f12i.io -showcerts